UKCloud/documentation/articles/openshift/oshift-faq.md

 ### Is UKCloud for OpenShift a single-tenant or multi-tenant solution?

-UKCloud for OpenShift is built as a single-tenant platform on-top of UKCloud's secure, assured multi-tenant UKCloud for OpenStack IaaS platform, helping to deliver the benefits of single tenant isolation with the economics and flexibility of multi-tenant infrastructure.
+UKCloud for OpenShift is built as an isolated single-tenant platform on-top of UKCloud's secure, assured multi-tenant UKCloud for OpenStack IaaS platform, helping to deliver the benefits of single tenant isolation with the economics and flexibility of multi-tenant infrastructure.

 ### How is UKCloud for OpenShift billed?

 - **Red Hat OpenShift**.
 This service comprises of two charges elements:

-  - **Starter Pack -** providing an initial footprint of 32GiB of RAM, billed by the month with a one-month minimum commitment
+  - **Foundation Pack -** providing an initial footprint of 32GiB of RAM, billed by the month with a one-month minimum commitment
-  - **Expansion Pack -** billed by the month with a one-month minimum commitment based upon the amour of additional RAM consumed
+  - **Runtime Pack -** billed by the month with a one-month minimum commitment based upon the amour of additional RAM consumed

-- **Open source Cloud Foundry**.
-This service comprises of two charging elements:

-  - **Starter Pack --** providing an initial footprint of 32GiB of RAM, billed by the month with a one-month minimum commitment
-  - **Expansion Pack -** billed by the hour based upon the amour of additional RAM consumed

 ### Does UKCloud offer a free trial?